 FDA feedback represents our best advice based on the information provided in the Pre-Sub and other information known at that point in time.
-FDA intends that feedback the Agency provides in response to a Pre-Sub will not change, provided that the information submitted in a future IDE, IND, or marketing submission is consistent with that provided in the Pre-Sub, and that the data in the future submission, changes in the science, or changes in the standards of care do not raise any important new issues materially affecting safety or effectiveness.
+FDA intends that feedback the Agency provides in response to a Pre-Sub will not change, provided that the information submitted in a future IDE, IND, or marketing submission is consistent with that provided in the Pre-Sub, and that new information in the future submission, changes in the science, or changes in the standards of care do not raise any important new issues materially affecting safety or effectiveness.
 Modifications to FDA's feedback will be limited to situations in which FDA concludes that the feedback given previously does not adequately address important new issues that have emerged since the time of the Pre-Sub, and that are materially relevant to a determination of a reasonable assurance of safety and/or effectiveness, substantial equivalence, or other relevant regulatory decision.
 For example, FDA may modify our previous feedback if new scientific findings emerge that indicate there is a new risk or an increased frequency of a known risk that affects our prior advice; or if there is a new public health concern that affects our prior advice.
-In such cases, FDA will acknowledge a change in our advice, will document clearly the rationale for the change, and the determination will be supported by the appropriate management concurrence, consistent with applicable SOPs.37 Further, FDA intends to work with the submitter to address any new issues raised by the change, taking into consideration the stage of device development, where possible.
+In addition, FDA may modify feedback if the submitter makes significant changes to the intended use of the device, device technology, or labeling, or provides new information about the device that alters the safety and/or effectiveness.
+In such cases, FDA will acknowledge a change in our advice, will document clearly the rationale for the change, and the determination will be supported by the appropriate management concurrence, consistent with applicable SOPs.
+46 Further, FDA intends to work with the submitter to address any new issues raised by the change, taking into consideration the stage of device development, where possible.

-Because clinical practice is constantly evolving, we recommend that if more than one (1) year has passed since previous FDA feedback was received (via Q-Sub or other formal feedback methods) on significant study design topics, and the study has not been initiated, submitters should contact the review division to confirm that our previous advice is still valid.
-This can be accomplished through a phone call or email to the lead reviewer or RPM; a new Pre-Sub is not needed.
+Because clinical practice, testing methods, and medical device technology are constantly evolving, we recommend that if more than one (1) year has passed since previous FDA feedback was received (via Q-Sub or other formal feedback methods) on significant study design topics, and the study has not been initiated, submitters should contact the review division to confirm that our previous advice is still valid.
+This can be accomplished through a phone call or email to the lead reviewer or RPM; a new Pre-Sub may not be needed for this discussion.

-b) Submission Issue Request (SIR)
+b.
+Submission Issue Request (SIR)

-In addition to the general information that should be included in a cover letter for any Q-Sub type to ensure appropriate login and submission tracking (see Section IV.B.1), the following information should be included in a SIR:
+In addition to the general information that should be included in any Q-Sub type to ensure appropriate login and submission tracking (see Section IV.B(1)), the following information should be included in a SIR: